ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 ## Connect to Database from local machine

 To connect to the database, you need the `public-ip` of the instance where MySQL is deployed.
 You also need to use the MySQL Client to interact with the MySQL database.
+Run the commands as shown:

 ```console
 apt install mysql-client